dyhes/zulip/docs/production/deployment.md

    that can be quite difficult to debug.
-Be sure to declare your `upstreams` equivalent in a way that won't do load-balancing unexpectedly (e.g. pointing to a DNS name that you haven't configured with multiple IPs for your Zulip machine; sometimes this happens with IPv6 configuration).
+Be sure to declare your `upstreams` equivalent in a way that won't do load-balancing unexpectedly (e.g. pointing to a DNS name that you haven't configured with multiple IPs for your Aloha machine; sometimes this happens with IPv6 configuration).

 ## PostgreSQL warm standby

-Zulip's configuration allows for [warm standby database replicas][warm-standby] as a disaster recovery solution; see the linked PostgreSQL documentation for details on this type of deployment.
-Zulip's configuration builds on top of `wal-g`, our [streaming database backup solution][wal-g], and thus requires that it be configured for the primary and all secondary warm standby replicas.
+Aloha's configuration allows for [warm standby database replicas][warm-standby] as a disaster recovery solution; see the linked PostgreSQL documentation for details on this type of deployment.
+Aloha's configuration builds on top of `wal-g`, our [streaming database backup solution][wal-g], and thus requires that it be configured for the primary and all secondary warm standby replicas.